shape

-Fear of Flying Medication: From Xanax to Natural Alternatives
+Fear of Flying Medication: What Really Works and Natural Alternatives

 Prescription Medications for Fear of Flying

 The most commonly prescribed fear of flying medications fall into two categories: benzodiazepines and beta-blockers.
-Benzodiazepines — including alprazolam (Xanax), lorazepam (Ativan), and diazepam (Valium) — work by slowing activity in the central nervous system, producing a calming effect within 30-60 minutes.
+Benzodiazepines, including alprazolam (alprazolam), lorazepam (lorazepam), and diazepam (diazepam), work by slowing activity in the central nervous system, producing a calming effect within 30-60 minutes.
 They're effective for acute anxiety but come with significant downsides including drowsiness, impaired coordination, and risk of dependency.

 Over-the-Counter and Natural Alternatives